MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 1. Enter your project endpoint, model deployment name, and API key from the Foundry portal into the configuration settings, and save the configuration.

-    > **Note**: The configuration values other than the API key will be stored in your local browser.
+    > **Note**: The configuration values other than the API key will be stored in your local browser cache.
 If you close and re-open the app, you will need to re-enter the API key.

     Now you can the app to chat with the Computing History agent.
 The app will use your deployed model in Microsoft Foundry.
 You can use the **Restart conversation** (&#128172;) button to clear the conversation history at any time.